O(x)Caml in Space

 TLDR

-• Parsimoni’s pure-OCaml CCSDS protocol stack (Borealis) booted on DPhi Space’s ClusterGate-2 satellite April 23, 2026, with BPSec encryption and post-quantum OTAR key rotation.
+• Parsimoni’s pure-OCaml CCSDS protocol stack, Borealis, booted on DPhi Space’s ClusterGate-2 in April 2026 with post-quantum OTAR and end-to-end encryption.

 Key Takeaways

-• Borealis runs on an Arm Cortex-A53 SoC (4 GB RAM) as a FROM-scratch Docker image, treating DPhi’s filesystem upload/download API as a delay-tolerant BPv7 bundle network.
+• Borealis runs on an Arm Cortex-A53 SoC (4 GB RAM) as a FROM-scratch Docker image (5-10 MB), treating DPhi’s filesystem API as a delay-tolerant DTN network via BPv7 bundles.

-• Post-quantum signing uses ML-DSA-65 keys rotated via OTAR without re-flashing; claimed first in-orbit demonstration of post-quantum OTAR, aligned with NASA-STD-1006A requirements.
+• Post-quantum ML-DSA-65 signing keys rotate via OTAR without reflashing; this is claimed as the first public in-orbit demo of post-quantum OTAR, mandated by NASA-STD-1006A for long missions.

-• The master key has no rotation path once in orbit; lost master key means the stack is permanently unreachable, an explicit acknowledged failure mode with no hardware TPM available.
+• The master key has no rotation path once in orbit; if lost, the stack is unreachable – the acknowledged failure mode for hardware lacking a TPM or secure element.

 Hacker News Comment Review